Ode to My Father

-It is currently the fourth highest-grossing film in the history of South Korean cinema, with 14.2 million tickets sold.
+It is currently the seventh highest-grossing film in the history of South Korean cinema, with 14.2 million tickets sold.

 Plot

-During the Hungnam Evacuation of 1950 in the Korean War, when thousands of refugees in what would become North Korea were transported south by U.S. Navy boats, a child, Deok-soo, loses his sister, Mak-soon.
-Deok-soo's father stays behind to search for her, telling his son to take the boy's mother and two younger siblings to the port city of Busan, where Deok-soo's aunt runs an imported goods store.
-Before leaving the family, the father makes Deok-soo promise to be head of the household in his place.
+During the Hungnam evacuation of 1950 in the Korean War, when thousands of refugees in North Korea were transported south by U.S. naval boats, the child Deok-soo loses his sister Mak-soon.
+His father stays behind to search for her, telling his son to take the boy's mother and two younger siblings to the port city of Busan, where Deok-soo's aunt runs an imported goods store and contracts with USFK at Busan Base.
+Before leaving the family, the father makes Deok-soo promise to serve as the head of the family in his place.

-Duk-soo becomes his family's breadwinner from an early age, doing all sorts of odd jobs to support the family.
-In the 1960s, financial need forces him to travel to Europe with his best friend Dal-goo, where they find dangerous work as Gastarbeiter (guest workers) in German coal mines to pay for his brother's tuition at Seoul National University.
-There, Duk-soo falls in love with a fellow migrant worker, nurse Young-ja.
-Duk-soo survives a mining accident and leaves Germany after his visa expires.
-Young-ja returns to Korea months later and tells him she's pregnant with his child.
-They have a modest wedding, begin a life together, and eventually have two sons.
+Deok-soo becomes his family's breadwinner from an early age, doing all sorts of odd jobs to support the family.
+In the 1960s, financial need forces him to travel to Germany with his best friend Dal-goo, where they find dangerous work as Gastarbeiter (guest workers) at German coal mines in Hamborn, North Rhine-Westphalia in Germany to pay for his brother's tuition at Seoul National University.
+There, Deok-soo falls in love with a fellow Korean, Yeong-ja, who is a nurse.
+Deok-soo survives a mining accident and leaves Germany after his visa expires.
+Yeong-ja returns to Korea months later and tells him she's pregnant with his child.
+They have a modest wedding, begin a life together and have two sons.

+After a few years, Deok-soo's aunt dies and his elderly uncle needs money and decides to sell the store, something Deok-soo disagrees with.
+Because of the situations he gave up his dream to be a sea captain and enrolled at Korea Maritime and Ocean University.

-A few years pass, and Duk-soo's aunt dies.
-Duk-soo's now elderly uncle is in need of money and decides to sell the imported goods store, a move Duk-soo disagrees with.
-Duk-soo leaves Korea again in the 1970s for war-torn Vietnam, partly to fulfill his sister's wish for a big wedding by earning enough money to purchase the imported goods store from his uncle.
-He returns to Korea with a lame leg, the result of getting shot while helping villagers escape from the Viet Cong.
+Deok-soo enlists in the Korean army in the 1970s to serve in the war-torn Vietnam, partly to fulfill his sister's wish for a big wedding by earning enough money to purchase the store from his uncle.
+He returns to Korea with a lame leg after getting shot while helping villagers escape from the Viet Cong.